wix-incubator/wix-code-docs/wix-bookings-v2/wix-bookings-v2/Bookings/guides/Introduction.md

 ### Terminology

 For a comprehensive glossary of Wix Bookings terms, see [Terminology](https://www.wix.com/velo/reference/wix-bookings-v2/terminology).

+## Before you begin

+It’s important to note the following points before starting to code:

++ The `participantNotification` field holds only information about the last message sent to the customer.
+It also doesn't include details which type of message has been sent.

 To use the Bookings V2 API, import `{ bookings }` from the `wix-bookings.v2` module: